Stack-Train/jobs-data-analyzer/README.md

 # Jobs Data Analyzer 📈

-An easy to use tool for extracting meaningful data from jobs data.
+An easy to use tool for extracting meaningful insights from jobs data.

 ## We've got Issues! 📋